Looking for an easy meal idea that comes together in about 30 minutes? You must try these air fryer stuffed peppers.

 These stuffed peppers are filled with a flavorful mushroom-and-quinoa mixture.
 The earthiness pairs perfectly with the natural sweetness of red bell peppers.
 Top them with fresh herbs at the end for a burst of flavor.

 These air fryer stuffed peppers are the perfect weeknight meal for when you want to serve an impressive yet easy meal.

-Here’s what you need to make air fryer stuffed peppers:
+Here’s what you need to make this air fryer stuffed peppers recipe:

 Red bell peppers: These are naturally sweet and are the preferred choice for this recipe, although you can use any color you’d like.